dr4k0nia/XorStringsNET/README.md

 Either use the commandline or drag & drop the to be obfuscated binary on the XorStrings executable.
 XORStrings does support .NET Framework 4.5+ and .NET Core up to .NET 6

+## More details

+If you want a more detailed explanation of how XorStringsNET works checkout [my blog post](https://dr4k0nia.github.io/dotnet/coding/2022/10/15/Encrypting-Strings-In-NET.html) were I explain the runtime and obfuscator in great detail